ThomasSchinca/Matrix_test/README.md

 In the first motif, we can observe three peaks of fatalities through 36 months (3 years) with increasing trend.
 In the last two peaks, we can also spot a 'M' shape with an increase-decrease-increase dynamic.

 ### Second
-In the second motif, we can see a little plateau from week 2 to 7 and then, a huge peak of fatalities in weeks 17-18.
+In the second motif, we can see a little plateau from month 2 to 7 and then, a huge peak of fatalities in months 17-18.
 This sequence takes 18 months (1 year and a half).